Churrascaria

-A churrascaria (/pt/) is a place where meat is cooked in churrasco style, which translates roughly from the Portuguese word for "barbecue".
+A churrascaria (/pt/) is a restaurant where meat is cooked in churrasco style, which translates roughly from the Portuguese word for "barbecue".

 Churrascaria cuisine is typically (but not always) served rodízio style, where roving waiters serve the barbecued meats from large skewers directly onto the seated diners' plates.

 Terminology

 Related terminology comes from the Portuguese language.
 A churrasqueiro is somebody who cooks churrasco style food in a churrascaria restaurant or at home.
 A churrasqueira is a barbecue grill used for this style of cooking.

 History

 Distinctly a South American style rotisserie, it owes its origins to the fireside roasts of the gaúchos of southern Brazil, Argentina, and Uruguay, traditionally from the Pampa region, centuries ago.

 Contemporary churrascarias

 In modern restaurants rodízio service is typically offered.
 Garçons (waiters) sometimes dressed as gaúchos come to the table with knives and a skewer, on which are speared various kinds of meat, be it beef, pork, filet mignon, lamb, chicken, duck, ham (with pineapple), sausage, fish, or any other sort of local cut of meat.
 A common cut of beef top sirloin cap is known as picanha.
 In addition to the table service, a self-service buffet of salad, bread, rice, and farofa is offered.